djbclark/OSCAR-code-sleep-apnea/CONTRIBUTING.md

 3. Test your code.
 See the instructions on how to build the project.
 It should build successfully, without warnings, and your feature should work as intended.

-4. While you've been working, the "master" branch might have advanced past where it was when you first created our branch from it.
+4. Bring your branch up to date with the current master: while you've been working, the "master" branch might have advanced past where it was when you first created your branch from it.
 Before you try to reincorporate your branch back into the "master" branch, you need to make sure your branch has incorporated any intervening changes in master:

         git checkout master
         git pull